-At this point, you will want to engage the process’s SME(s).
-This is the individual, or individuals, who are considered the most knowledgeable in the execution of the process, including the possible outcomes — whether those outcomes follow the “happy path” or they’re exceptions.
+At this point, you will want to engage the business process’s SME(s).
+This is the individual, or individuals, who are considered the most knowledgeable in the execution of the process, including the requirements needed to execute and the possible outcomes — whether those outcomes follow the “happy path” or they’re exceptions.

-Depending on the complexity of the process, you may need to have several discovery sessions to fully understand and document the steps in the process and the potential outcomes for each step.
+Depending on the complexity of the business process in documentation, you may need to have several discovery sessions to fully understand and document the steps in the process and the potential outcomes for each step.

-I highly recommend you record the discussion and screen-sharing during any session with the SME.
-Of course, you will want to receive your user’s approval to record the session(s) before you begin.
+I highly recommend you record the discussion and screen-share during any business process discovery session with the SME.
+Of course, you will want to receive your user’s approval to record the discovery session(s) before you begin.
 Most organizations will have no issue with this unless there are security concerns with sharing the information outside of the organization.

-During these discovery sessions, ask probing questions as the SME walks you through the process.
+During these sessions, ask probing business process discovery questions as the SME walks you through their procedure.
 Make it very clear with the user that you want as much explicit detail as possible, especially when there are potential exceptions the automation would need to handle.

-Keep in mind that as you develop the automation, you want your digital worker to emulate the actions of the human actor (and the responses of applications, websites, and so on) as closely as possible, so you can create an automation that can effectively handle the majority of scenarios.
+Keep in mind that as you develop the automation, you want your digital worker to emulate the actions of the human actor (and the responses of applications, websites and so on) as closely as possible so you can create a robotic process automation tool that can effectively handle the majority of scenarios.

-In addition to creating the necessary process documentation, you should also have:
+In addition to creating the necessary automation process documentation, you should also have:

 Also, include any other components necessary for the successful development and testing of the process automation.

-During the discover and document phase of your use case journey, you’ll be able to explore alternatives — including process improvement, native application enhancement, or other automation — to make sure RPA is the right solution.
+During the discover and document phase of your RPA use case journey, you’ll be able to explore alternatives — including process improvement, native application enhancement or other automations — to make sure RPA is the right solution.

-Follow us as we take the final step in our use case journey, where we’ll discuss the details of the Design and Approval phase, including key deliverables that will help drive the final phase of the overall process.
+Follow us as we take the final step in our RPA use case journey, where we’ll discuss the details of the Design and Approval phase, including key deliverables that will help drive the final phase of the overall automation intake process.

-During this phase, we will finalize the PDD and receive user approval to move forward, discuss potential process improvement opportunities based on the data gather during discovery, and turn over the PDD to the technical team to create the solution design document (SDD).
+During this phase, we will finalize the PDD and receive user approval to move forward, discuss potential process improvement opportunities based on the data gather during discovery, and turn over the PDD to the technical team to create the solution design document.